ScandEval/ScandEval/docs/tasks/common-sense-reasoning.md

 that Peter is getting wet.
 The task is set up as a multiple-choice question answering task, where the model is given a question and a set of possible answers, and it has to choose the correct answer.

+When evaluating generative models, we allow the model to generate 5 tokens on this task.

 ## 📊 Metrics